JoeRodrigue/display-colors/README.md

 ## Compatibility

-At present `display-colors` only runs on macOS.
+`display-colors` runs on macOS and Linux.
 It requires Python 3.

 ## Installation and Use